sytzeloor/elfproef/README.md

 [![Build Status](https://secure.travis-ci.org/sytzeloor/elfproef.png?branch=master)](http://travis-ci.org/sytzeloor/elfproef)

-This gem adds two validators to your arsenal:
+This gem adds three validators to your arsenal:

   * BsnValidator will validate Burgerservicenummers (Dutch social security numbers).
 It accepts both 8 and 9 digit BSN numbers.
   * BankAccountValidator will validate ING accounts (1-7 digits), and 9 or 10 digit bank account numbers using the elven-test.
+  * PaymentReferenceValidator will validate Betalingskenmerken (Dutch payment reference numbers) using a weighted modulus 11 and a length check.

 ## Installation